kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Complexity Theory.md

 - NP can also be defined as any problem where the solution can be verfied as true in polynomial time.
   - *non-deterministic turing machines can evaluate all paths at the same time.
 If the machine can find a solution in polynomial time, then the path was found in polynomial time, so a regular turing machine can verify the solution in polynomial time too.*

+### Reduction
+A reduction is a transformation of one problem into another problem.
+Captures the informal notion of a problem being at least as difficult as another problem.

+**Hardness** for a complexity class says that form a hard problem X in complexity class C, all problems in C can be reduced to X. The set of problems for NP is called **NP-hard**.

+If a problem X in C is hard for C, then X is said to be **complete** for C. **NP-complete** contains the hardest problems in NP, that are least likely to be in P.

 [source](https://en.wikipedia.org/wiki/Computational_complexity_theory#P_versus_NP_problem)